jock-dalby/functionalProgramming/README.md

 - rejected: meaning that the operation failed by retrieving an error message.

 #.then()
-The primary method of a promise is its '.then' method, which registers callbacks to receive either the eventual value or the reason why the promise cannot be fulfilled.
+The primary method of a promise is its .then method, which registers callbacks to receive either the eventual value or the reason why the promise cannot be fulfilled.

 Here is a simple “hello world” program that synchronously obtains and logs a greeting.
 ```js